cisagov/join-cisagov/README.md

 We appreciate that software development can be an art as much as a science.
 Bob Ross got to pick his own brushes, and so can you!
 There are very few restrictions on what you can craft as your development environment.
-(But you may get razzed if registry keys are involved).
+(But you may get razzed if registry keys are involved.)

 If have any questions for our team, please feel free to join the conversation over in the [Guild of